 In addition, we used LFO-CV to identify the most appropriate error structure for the climate dataset—specifically whether the times series had equal (shared) or unequal (unique) observation errors.
 For the biology models, we assumed the observation errors were unique by dataset, and our estimates of survey variance supported this assumption.

-For each model formulation, we applied the LFO-CV method by first fitting the model to all years of data prior to year T (i.e., training data) and then using the fitted model to predict the trend value in year T (i.e., test data).
+For each model formulation, we applied the LFO-CV method by first fitting the model to all years of data prior to year T (i.e., training data, years 1, 2, …, (T-1)) and then using the fitted model to predict the trend value in year T (i.e., test data).
 We repeated this process for 10 years, starting with 2017 as year T and working back to 2008, and then calculated the expected log predictive density (ELPD) across those time steps.
 The climate and biology models with the highest ELPD were deemed the best supported models.
 The LFO-CV is a preferred method for evaluating future predictive performance of Bayesian models because it properly accounts for time series structure, and unlike other Bayesian cross-validation methods, does not produce overly optimistic estimates (Bürkner et al. 2020).

 Detection of extreme events and regime shifts